J. Crayton Pruitt Foundation

 Dr. Pruitt with his children in 2006 (left to right): Natalie, Crayton Jr. and Helen.

-The J. Crayton Pruitt Family Department of Biomedical Engineering at the University of Florida is the newest department in the Herbert Wertheim College of Engineering.
-Established in 2002, it grew out of a program made possible by a grant from the Whitaker Foundation.
+The J. Crayton Pruitt Family Department of Biomedical Engineering, housed within the Herbert Wertheim College of Engineering at the University of Florida, was inaugurated in 2002, emerging from a program initially made feasible by a generous grant from the Whitaker Foundation.

 About Dr. J. Crayton Pruitt, Sr.